 Though summer is great fun for most dogs – and their people – it can be stressful too.
 We tend to travel more, have more visitors, and mix up our routines more.
 We’re also out and about lots, which can lead to meeting lots of other dogs, visiting unfamiliar places and experiencing unfamiliar things.
-From scary sunhats to crazy kites, unnerving loudspeakers, through to terrifying play tents and their unpredictable young occupants, familiar beaches and parks can change character in summertime.
+From scary sunhats to crazy kites, unnerving loudspeakers, through to terrifying play tents and their unpredictable young occupants, unfamiliar beaches and parks can change a dogs character in summertime.

 While more confident dogs will take all of this in their stride, nervous or sensitive dogs can struggle, so it’s really important to be aware of how they’re feeling.
 Overwhelmed dogs aren’t at their happiest – and may even bite if they’re feeling very fearful – so as owners we need to be careful to avoid situations they can’t manage, or provide the support they need to feel happier and more confident.

 Help for stressed or anxious dogs